-The United States established diplomatic relations with Qatar in 1972 following its independence from the United Kingdom.
+The United States established diplomatic relations with Qatar in 1972 following its independence from the United Kingdom in 1971.
 Bilateral relations are strong, with the United States and Qatar coordinating closely on a wide range of regional and global issues.
-As a valuable partner to the United States, Qatar has played an influential role in the region through a period of great transformation.
-Together, we support progress, stability and prosperity in the region.
-The United States and Qatar also cooperate on security in the Persian Gulf region.
-Qatar hosts CENTCOM Forward Headquarters, and Qatar has supported North Atlantic Treaty Organization and U.S. military operations in the region.
-Qatar is a major staging ground for air operations against ISIL in Syria and Iraq.
-The United States welcomes hundreds of Qataris students in the United States every year, and six major U.S. universities have branch campuses in Qatar.
+Qatar has played a constructive financial, political, and military role in addressing regional turmoil, and in partnership with the United States, has contributed to progress, stability, and prosperity in the region.
+The United States and Qatar also cooperate on security in the Persian Gulf region, notably via hosting the Al-Udeid Air Force Base and CENTCOM Forward Headquarters, and Qatar’s support of North Atlantic Treaty Organization and U.S. military operations in the region.
+Qatar is a major staging ground for air operations against the Islamic State in Iraq and Syria.
+The United States welcomes thousands of Qataris students to study in the United States every year, and six major U.S. universities have branch campuses in Qatar.

 U.S. Assistance to Qatar

 The United States provides no development assistance to Qatar.